Film Center Building: Lobby

 The building's lobby is a New York City designated landmark.
 According to the New York City Landmarks Preservation Commission, the decorative scheme of the lobby is "one of Kahn's most striking interior designs".
 Just inside the Ninth Avenue entrance is a rectangular vestibule with a white ceiling.
 A plaster band, which consists of inverted stepped triangles, wraps across the ceiling and down both of the side walls.
 There are cast-metal ventilation grilles near the bottom of both walls, with horizontal and vertical geometric motifs.
 The vestibule's decorations were intended to resemble a tapestry.

 Additional doors from the vestibule lead to the lobby, which has a gray wall and a multicolored floor with gray, ochre, and pink.
 A plaster band wraps around the ceiling and side walls of the lobby, similarly to in the entrance vestibule, and the decorations of the floors direct visitors to the elevators.
-The lobby may have been designed by Engelbartus van der Woord, who worked for Kahn's firm.The lobby contains various three-dimensional decorations related to theater, such as camera motifs and triangular projections.
-Where the main lobby intersects with a smaller elevator lobby, the wall contains reliefs that resemble movie cameras, which reference the edifice's original purpose as an ancillary building for Times Square's film industry.
+The lobby may have been designed by Engelbartus van der Woord, who worked for Kahn's firm.
+The lobby contains various three-dimensional decorations related to theater, such as camera motifs and triangular projections.
+Where the main lobby intersects with a smaller elevator lobby, the wall has reliefs that resemble movie cameras, which reference the edifice's original purpose as an ancillary building for Times Square's film industry.
 There are several projecting red cylinders on the corners of the walls between the elevator lobby and main lobby.
 In addition, the lobby contains orange, yellow, and blue mosaics.

 The elevator lobby contains light and dark horizontal stone bands on its walls.
 The elevator doors, mailbox, and tenant directory are designed in a modern style, with a multicolored scheme, although some of the elevator doors have been repainted.
-The eastern wall of the elevator lobby contains a multicolored mosaic.
+On the eastern wall of the elevator lobby is a multicolored mosaic.
 This mosaic, perpendicular to the elevator doors, has red, orange, yellow, and blue geometric motifs, oriented both horizontally and vertically.
 The ceiling of the elevator lobby contains a triangular decoration that blocks part of the mosaic, although it is unknown whether Kahn had intended for this to happen.
 The elevator lobby was built with four elevators.
 Floor plans indicate that three freight elevators were installed behind the main elevator lobby.

 A wide hallway extends to the south of the main lobby.
 There is a smaller hall on the eastern side of this hallway, just south of the lobby.
 Next to this hall is a staircase with a green wall and red cylinders, similar to those in the main lobby; the design of the red cylinders resembles a tapestry.
 The hallway shifts southeast and then south, connecting to a secondary vestibule on 44th Street.
 This vestibule is designed in a similar manner to that on Ninth Avenue, with a similar plaster band, but is smaller than the Ninth Avenue vestibule.